markshapiro/split-into-streams/README.md

 ```js
 splitAt: (nextChunkData) => nextChunkData.toString().indexOf('\n') - '\n'.length
 ```
-to split next stream by different delimiter than the first, you can make counter inside this function and provide different implementation on second call, return -1 if you dont want to split yet and continue the current substream.
+to split next stream by different delimiter than the first, you can make counter inside this function and provide different implementation on second call, return -1 if you dont want to split yet and continue passing chunks to currently read substream.

 #### maxPrevMemory
 default: 30